arpanvyas/inference-accelerator/README.md

 Iteratively run keras/full.py to train, load and run inference on the synthesized hardware.

-Uses simulation model for External Memory
+Uses simulation model for External Memory.

 Contact me if you would like to add DDR support.